TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 ## SSH

-For this guide, we are mostly going to use the terminal.
-Some parts will need the Syno GUI.
+You are mostly going to use the terminal.
+Some parts will need the Synology web GUI.
-To enable terminal, we need to enable SSH in the Synology Settings.
+To enable terminal, you need to enable SSH in the Synology Settings.

 `Control Panel > Terminal & SNMP > Enable SSH service`
 ![!synology-control-panel](images/synology-control-panel.png)

 Then use a program like [Putty](https://www.putty.org/){:target="_blank" rel="noopener noreferrer"} and you can SSH into your Synology.

-Login if you get a popup asking if you want to trust the key, Just press `OK` or `ACCEPT`
+If you get a popup asking if you want to trust the key, Just press `OK` or `ACCEPT`

 Enter the login information of your main Synology user account.

 ### PUID and PGID

-In order for the Docker container to access the shares on the Synology, we need to know the user ID (PUID) and group ID (PGID).
+In order for the Docker container to access the shares on the Synology, we need to know the user ID (PUID) and group ID (PGID) from the `docker` user we just created.

-After you created a new user you will need to get the user's PUID/PGID.

 Go into your terminal app, login to your synology ssh.